JuergenKanz/FinBERT-FinRoBERTa/README.md

 # FinBERT-FinRoBERTa
-FinBERT and FinRoBERTa for Mathematica for Financial sentiment analysis
+Financial sentiment analysis with FinBERT and FinRoBERTa models for Mathematica